group-08-fullstack/volunteer-management-app/Report/README.md

 - Volunteers receive alerts when assigned or updated on an event

 ### 📊 Reporting Module
+- Generate reports listing volunteers and their participation history.
+- Generate reports with event details and volunteer assignments.
-- Generate reports as PDF and CSV
+- Export reports as PDF or CSV files.

 ### 📘 Volunteer History
 - Track and display volunteer participation across events